muqatil7/Time-Gated-Secret/README.md

 - Once the secret ever enters a hidden period, further changes are permanently locked
 - Schedule updates are only allowed while the secret is visible and before any hidden period has occurred
 - Time zone must be a valid IANA zone (e.g., Africa/Cairo, Europe/London)
-- No cookies/localStorage; server-side PostgreSQL only
+- No cookies/localStorage; server-side persistence via Firebase Firestore
 - Responses are sent with Cache-Control: no-store to avoid caching
  - IDs are chosen by the user at creation time (no random IDs).
 They must be unique and match: 3–63 characters, lowercase letters, numbers, hyphens (e.g., `secret-1`).
 Reserved IDs: `new`, `list`, `healthz`, `robots.txt`.

 Tech
 - Node.js + Express + EJS
-- PostgreSQL via `pg`
+- Firebase Firestore (via service account REST API)
 - Time math with luxon
 - Styling via Tailwind CDN + `public/styles.css` (no build step)